nightfallai/nightfall_code_scanner/README.md

 ### ConditionSetUUID

-A condition set uuid is a unique identifier of a condition set, also called policy, which can be defined through app.nightfall.ai UI.
+A condition set uuid is a unique identifier of a condition set, which can be created via [app.nightfall.ai](app.nightfall.ai).
 Once defined, you can simply input the uuid in the your config file, e.g.

 ```json